 SIGNMAN: John Law retrospective will be accompanied by a public program, consisting of talks by several of John Law’s key collaborators and friends.

 Don Herron: Originator of the Dashiell Hammett Walking Tour now in its 41st year.
 The tour is the longest live literary walking tour in America.
 Herron was, along with John Law an early member of the Suicide Club.
-He will be talking about live action role playing games and other events that he was involved in with Law.
+The pair will be talking about live action role-playing games (L.A.R.P.’s) and other events from the Suicide Club days of the late 1970’s.
 Herron is the editor and/or author of more than a dozen books, most dealing with hard-boiled detective fiction.

-Julia Solis: An early originator in the world of urban exploration, Solis influenced later Urbex‘s luminaries, prominently Ninjalicious, Moses Gates, Steve Duncan and others in the “leave no trace” ethic adopted by the now world-wide community.
+Julia Solis: An early originator in the world of urban exploration, Solis influenced later Urbex‘s luminaries, prominently Ninjalicious, Moses Gates, Steve Duncan and others in the “leave no trace” ethic adopted by the now worldwide community.
 Her two books, “New York Underground” and “Stages of Decay” are standard reading for serious urban explorers.
+Solis and Law will discuss the shadowy world of UrbEx (urban exploration) and tell tales of their various (mis) adventures exploring worldwide over the last 25 years.

 William Binzen: Large-format expansive-tableau photographer.
 Binzen devised much of the philosophy that later became integral to the Burning Man Festival’s culture.
-In conjunction with the Cacophony Society and John Law, Binzen’s created four Desert Site Works events in the early 1990s that were liminal experiences that resonate in the larger culture to this day.
+In conjunction with the Cacophony Society and John Law, Binzen created four Desert Site Works events in the early 1990s that were liminal experiences that resonate in the larger culture to this day.
+Binzen and Law will discuss the philosophical underpinnings of Burning Man and tell tales of the playa from long before the event devolved into an entertainment for body painted naked wealthy attorneys and Hollywood types running amok on bad drugs.

-Scott Beale: An early adopter of Internet based communication and social media, Scott was a primary figure in exposing the San Francisco’s artists & pranksters to the web.
+Scott Beale: An early adopter of Internet based communication and social media; Scott was a primary figure in exposing the San Francisco’s artists & pranksters to the web.
 Long before Facebook, Scott’s “The Squid List” was how those interested in the SF underground found the most intriguing events, openings, shows, as well as other creative folks.
-Laughing Squid is one of the oldest independent web hosts and culture blogs.
-Scott was the first webmaster for Burning Man and, in his capacity as defacto scene videographer, filmed hundreds of Cacophony and early BM events and various other extreme group activities, taking place beyond the borders of normality.
+Beale is owner of Laughing Squid, one of the oldest independent web hosts and culture blogs.
+Law is a minority owner and “Director of Special Projects” for The Squid.
+Beale was the first webmaster for Burning Man and, in his capacity as defacto scene videographer, filmed hundreds of Cacophony and early BM events and various other extreme group activities, taking place beyond the borders of normality.
+Beale and Law will discuss the interplay between and influence of the San Francisco underground on the nascent computer/internet/social media world of the 90’s in The Bay Area.

 “Golden Gate Bridge 50th Anniversary, Sunday May 24th 1987”